-Browse our Pediatric Dentist in Hinsdale page for detailed information about when to start your child’s professional dental care, basic oral health for children, and specific dental issues to watch for in your children.
+Browse our Pediatric Dentist page for detailed information about when to start your child’s professional dental care, basic oral health for children, and specific dental issues to watch for in your children.
 Instilling strong oral care habits in your children will provide for their healthy dental future.

 Preventive Dentistry for Adults

 Throughout our busy lives, it’s easy to overlook or skimp on oral care.
 A reminder of how you should be treating your teeth can prevent substantial tooth and gum damage later in life.
-Seeing your Hinsdale dentist for regular checkups and professional teeth cleanings will aid in the prevention of tooth decay and periodontal disease.
+Seeing your dentist for regular checkups and professional teeth cleanings will aid in the prevention of tooth decay and periodontal disease.

 During your cleaning, our dental staff will speak with you about:

 Periodontal disease, also referred to as periodontitis or gum disease, is a wide-ranging spectrum of soft tissue infections in the mouth.
 Typically following gingivitis, or inflamed gums, periodontal disease is the next step of infection.
 It is easily recognizable by your dentist and is easily treatable in stages of infancy.
 The recognition of periodontal disease is the most important reason for you to keep regular dental checkups, as an early treatment will save your mouth and your money.
-Avoid potential shifting teeth, root canals, and tooth loss by seeing your Hinsdale Dentist for a periodontal disease examination.
+Avoid potential shifting teeth, root canals, and tooth loss by seeing your dentist for a periodontal disease examination.

 What are some signs of periodontal disease?